 - 1. Fishery Foundation Loans These loans would be made to existing organized fishing cooperatives or other entities representing a single seafood product or geographic area that have the ability to leverage assets and have repayment mechanisms in place.
 The loans would be used to support development of detailed reform plans for their fishery, including fishery research, science, business planning, and implementation planning.
 Entities receiving these loans would hold the funds in "Fishery Foundations."
 The availability of funds is likely to attract fishing groups interested in transforming their fisheries into sustainable fisheries. - 2.
 Infrastructure Loans Loans of this type would be made to ports, communities, and other organizations that support fisheries reform but require infrastructure investment at the fishery level.
-For example, infrastructure improvements could include increased off-loading capacity, ice machines, minor cold storage, or processing. - 3.
+For example, infrastructure improvements could include increased offloading capacity, ice machines, minor cold storage, or processing. - 3.
 Business Loans These loans would finance efforts by individual businesses to add value to seafood or achieve other goals consistent with the purposes of the Fund, such as equipment change, product innovation, or marketing development.

-As grantee, Environmental Defense will incubate the Fund during its start-up phase.
+The recommended OPC/Conservancy funding would be granted to Environmental Defense to incubate the Fund during its start-up phase.
+During this phase, Environmental Defense would raise additional capital and seek to demonstrate success in three targeted fisheries.
 It is anticipated that after a successful performance over the first three years, the Fund will be established as a stand-alone non-profit organization.
 To ensure sound and prudent management of the investment process and loan portfolio, Environmental Defense will contract for services from ShoreBank Enterprise Pacific, an accredited Community Development Financial Institution, which will act as Fund Manager.
 These fund management services will include underwriting the credit process, loan portfolio management, and risk management.